 Air Fryer Butternut Squash is a super way to get an amazing, healthy side dish with minimal effort.
 With just 4 ingredients, cooking this butternut squash in the air fryer makes a simple dish that is seasonal, colorful and flavorful.
 Whether you’re paleo, vegan or Whole30, this recipe will work for you.

-Cinnamon roasted butternut squash is a great side dish for Thanksgiving, but it can also add a pop of color and a slightly crispy crunch of flavor to salads or quinoa bowls throughout the year.
+Cinnamon roasted butternut squash is a great side dish for Thanksgiving (as is this Gluten-free Mac and Cheese!), but it can also add a pop of color and a slightly crispy crunch of flavor to salads or quinoa bowls throughout the year.

 Using the air fryer means you get slightly crusty, tender butternut squash in a fraction of the time using a conventional oven.
 Just like with these Air Fryer Baked Potatoes, you get a hearty, healthy side dish in no time at all.

 - Butternut squash

 How to cook butternut squash in an air fryer:

 It’s so easy!

 - Just peel and cut the butternut squash into cubes.